 During this time, we noticed the resident geese would walk in a stately manner in single file down to the dam every evening.
 We always stopped what we were doing to observe this routine, and we still do to this day.
 Most days were punctuated throughout with beautiful rainbows so we called our new home ‘Rainbow Cottage’.
 We settled on the name ‘Singlefile Wines’ in honour of the geese.

-Our first vintage in 2008 was a Chardonnay made by our winemaker Coby Ladwig, who remains with us today.
-It was harvested by machine with Phil and I observing from the top of the harvester, then taken to Rockcliffe in the early hours of the morning.
+Our first variety to pick in vintage 2008 was a Chardonnay.
+It was harvested by machine with Phil and I observing from the top of the harvester, then taken to the winery in the early hours of the morning.
 I have a photo of our silhouettes as we observed the delivery of our first grapes to the winery.
 We waited until it was de-stemmed and chilled, then toasted each other with an ice-cold wine glass filled with the most amazing fresh free run grape juice, before crushing took place…a memorable event indeed.

-Our son-in-law Patrick Corbett joined Singlefile full-time in 2009.
-With a background in the finance industry, he brought energy, contacts, business skills and enthusiasm to the job of managing and marketing.
+Our son-in-law Patrick Corbett joined Singlefile soon after vintage.
+With a background in the finance industry, he brought energy, contacts, business skills and enthusiasm to the job of managing the business.
 Patrick became CEO of Singlefile in 2009 and since then has played a vital role in elevating our company’s recognition among critics and aficionados.
-Patrick oversees the selection of premium fruit and production for all Singlefile’s wines.
+Patrick oversees the selection of premium fruit and winemaking for all Singlefile’s wines.
 Patrick’s wife, our daughter Pam, administers the day-to-day business of Singlefile.

 In 2010, we won our first gold medal for the 2009 Family Reserve Chardonnay at the Blackwood Valley and WA Boutique wine show.
 This was the wine that made a name for us in the early vintages, but we soon became known for great quality wines across the board, initially expanding production to include Shiraz, Merlot, Semillon Sauvignon Blanc and Rose.